Nanaya: Marital status

 In some early sources Nanaya's spouse was the sparsely attested god Muati, though from the Kassite period onward she started to be associated with Nabu instead.
 She sometimes appeared as part of a trinity in which Nabu's original spouse Tashmetum was also included.
-In the role of Nabu's spouse Nanaya could be referred to as kalat Esagil, "daughter in law of Esagil," reflecting a connection to Nabu's father Marduk.
-Both Nanaya and Tashmetum could be called the "queen of Borsippa," though the former eventually overshadowed the latter in that city.
-Tashmetum however retains the role of spouse of Nabu in most neo-Assyrian sources, and was worshiped in this role in Kalhu and Nineveh.
+In the role of Nabu's spouse Nanaya could be referred to as kalat Esagil, "daughter in law of Esagil", which reflected a connection to Nabu's father Marduk.
+Both Nanaya and Tashmetum could be called the "queen of Borsippa", though the former eventually overshadowed the latter in that city.
+Tashmetum however retains the role of spouse of Nabu in most Neo-Assyrian sources, and was worshipped in this role in Kalhu and Nineveh.
 The evidence of worship of Nanaya in the same areas is inconclusive.

 In the first millennium BCE pairing Nabu with Nanaya in some cases, for example in Uruk, represented efforts to subordinate the pantheons of various areas of Mesopotamia to the dominant state ideology of the Babylonian empire, which elevated Marduk and Nabu above other deities.

 One late Babylonian litany assigns the epithets of Tashmetum, but also Ninlil and Sarpanit, to Nanaya.